SparkFun Inventor's Kit Experiment Guide - v4.1

 The SparkFun Inventor's Kit (SIK) is your map for navigating the waters of beginning embedded electronics.
 This guide contains all the information you will need to build five projects encompassing the 16 circuits of the SIK.
 At the center of this guide is one core philosophy: that anyone can (and should) play around with electronics.
 When you’re done with this guide, you will have built five projects and acquired the know-how to create countless more.
 Now enough talk — let’s start something!

 The print version of this guide is available as a PDF as well.
-Click the following link to download it.
+You can view it online as a flipbook or download it to your computer.
+To download, click the following link below.
 Keep in mind that the original file size used for the printed guidebook was reduced for the web.
-While the file size was reduced, it is still about a 34.8MB download.
+While the file size was reduced, it is still about a 31.8MB download.

 The primary difference between the two kits is the microcontroller included in the kit.
 The SparkFun Inventor's Kit includes a SparkFun RedBoard Qwiic.
 At the heart of each is the ATmega328p microcontroller, giving both the same functionality underneath the hood.
 Both development boards are capable of taking inputs (such as the push of a button or a reading from a light sensor) and interpreting that information to control various outputs (like a blinking LED light or an electric motor).
 And much, much more!